finbarr/airbrite-api/README.md

 * The base endpoint URL is: `https://api.airbrite.io`
 * All requests must be made over SSL
-* To create new orders, you should setup your product/SKU first
+* To create new orders, you should setup your product first
 * To process payments, you must connect to Stripe, which can be done in your account settings